 Being a small town, Makinen does not have a public transit system used by locals to get to and from work.

-The population of Makinen overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Makinen, 23.27% have at least a bachelor's degree.
+The education level of Makinen citizens is a little higher than the average for US cities and towns: 23.27% of adults in Makinen have at least a bachelor's degree.

 The per capita income in Makinen in 2022 was $40,837, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $163,348 for a family of four.
 However, Makinen contains both very wealthy and poor people as well.